India government panel rattles market with plan to clip RBI wings

-MUMBAI/NEW DELHI (Reuters) - Proposals from an Indian government panel reviewing monetary policy rattled markets on Friday, as foreign and domestic traders said a move to increase the government’s weight in decision-making could undermine the central bank’s independence.
+MUMBAI/NEW DELHI, July 24 (Reuters) - Proposals from an Indian government panel reviewing monetary policy rattled markets on Friday, as foreign and domestic traders said a move to increase the government’s weight in decision-making could undermine the central bank’s independence.

 Under the panel’s latest proposals, published late on Thursday and part of a broad and lengthy financial overhaul, the government would appoint four out of seven positions on a planned monetary policy committee.